Nikon D4S Comparison Review

 The Nikon D4S is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2014 and is equipped with a full frame sensor.
 It offers a resolution of 16.2 megapixel.

-The Nikon D4S has a Camera Elo of 2272.
+Is the Nikon D4S a good camera?
+The D4S has a Camera Elo of 2024.
 This rating puts the D4S among the top 30 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the D4S falls among the top 50 percent.
+In terms of its sensor size category (full frame cameras), the D4S ranks below average.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|